5 SaaS Marketing Insights To Outgrow Your Competitors In 2022

 - Use explainer videos for more effective and persuasive product introductions on your site’s homepage.
 The product explainer video on HeySummit’s homepage is a good example.

-- Create video tutorials demonstrating your product features.
+- Create and edit video tutorials, using an online video editor, demonstrating your product features.

 - Add video testimonials to your website from satisfied customers and users.
 For example, ClickFunnels has a dedicated page with several HD video testimonials from customers in various niches.